Alcon to support ANZEF First Nations Ophthalmology Scholarships Program

 Alcon’s backing represents a significant step towards growing the First Nations eye health workforce.
 Their support of the ANZEF First Nations Ophthalmology Scholarships program aims to empower aspiring First Nations ophthalmologists in Australia and New Zealand through grants for educational and mentoring initiatives in eye health.

 The three-year initiative focuses on sparking interest in eye health and providing support to overcome training barriers for aspiring ophthalmology trainees.
-The grant will bolster existing ANZEF scholarships for Aboriginal and Torres Strait Islander medical students and doctors and expand opportunities in New Zealand for Māori and Pasifika candidates.
+The grant will bolster existing ANZEF scholarships for Aboriginal and Torres Strait Islander medical students and doctors and expand opportunities in New Zealand for Māori and Pacific candidates.

 The heartfelt ceremony during Alcon’s regional kick-off event underscored their commitment to enhancing eye health outcomes in First Nations communities and highlighted this partnership as a cornerstone of the Alcon Reconciliation Action Plan.
 Representatives from RANZCO and ANZEF were also in attendance, supported by an address from A/Prof Kris Rallah-Baker.

 Penny Stewart, Alcon, Country Manager, Australia and New Zealand says, “We recognise that First Nations people can be disproportionately impacted by eye health conditions, and vision problems are the most common long-term health issues reported by Aboriginal and Torres Strait Islander Australians.
-As leaders in eye health, we believe we can help address access to eye health care by supporting the ANZEF’s efforts to deliver eye care through scholarships for Australia’s First Nations and New Zealand Māori and Pasifika medical students and doctors, enabling them to provide much needed care in these communities.”
+As leaders in eye health, we believe we can help address access to eye health care by supporting the ANZEF’s efforts to deliver eye care through scholarships for Australia’s First Nations and New Zealand Māori and Pacific medical students and doctors, enabling them to provide much needed care in these communities.”

 ANZEF First Nations Ophthalmology Scholarships